ssamarasam/cyber-security-learning/Cloud/Azure/AZ-104 Azure Administrator course notes.md

    - create
    - go to resousr -> copy ip, paste it in browerse - we can see the IIS already loaded (insted of going to VM and then isnatll it there)

+other way:
+- connect VM RDP -> server manager -> add roles and features -> select web server

+for Linux:
+- advanced - custom script for Linux
+- in command -> write the name of the file of the script " sh install_wb.sh" - review and create